The Last Train

 Arnaud Rykner is a writer and academic.
 He has published eight novels, several of which have appeared in paperback including Le Wagon which won the Jean d’Heurs prize for historical fiction in 2011; he has also published two plays.
 In 2019 he was awarded a residency at Villa Kujoyama in Kyoto, a cultural centre run by the Institut Français, where he began work on his next novel.
 He is a Professor and Director of Research at the Sorbonne Nouvelle in Paris, and has also authored a dozen essays and edited many collected works.
 He was responsible for the critical edition of the theatrical works of Nathalie Sarraute in the prestigious Pléiade series, as well as those of various other modern authors (such as Marguerite Duras) or older works (Marivaux, Maeterlinck), in paperback collections.
 As a theatrical producer he has notably put on the works of Nathalie Sarraute, Maurice Maeterlinck and Bernard-Marie Koltès.
 He is a Visiting Professor at Rutgers University (NJ) and a Senior Research Fellow of the University of Durham (UK).

-Other books by Arnaud Rykner: I Will Not Come, (Snuggly Books, 2022).
+Other books by Arnaud Rykner: I Will Not Come, (Snuggly Books, 2022); Me and My King (Snuggly Books, 2024).

 About the Translator